palmtoy/pomelo-data-plugin/README.md

-pomelo-data-plugin
+pomelo-data-plugin-ex

 Config data plugin for Pomelo(a fast,scalable,distributed game server framework for Node.js. http://pomelo.netease.com), it can be used in Pomelo(>=0.7.0).

-pomelo-data-plugin is a config data(.csv) plugin for Pomelo. pomelo-data-plugin can watch all config files in the given dir and reload the file automatically when it is modified.
+pomelo-data-plugin-ex is a config data(.csv) plugin for Pomelo. pomelo-data-plugin-ex can watch all config files in the given dir and reload the file automatically when it is modified.

 ##Installation

 ```
-npm install pomelo-data-plugin
+npm install pomelo-data-plugin-ex
 ```

 ##Usage